skeeto/w64devkit/README.md

 Even then, the parts of the build system that target Windows needlessly assumes a very specific environment (msys), and much of [Emacs' source very brittle][fpending].
-Besides all that, Emacs is *huge* and including it would triple the size of the release.
+Besides all that, Emacs is *huge* and including it would triple the size of the distribution.
 So Emacs will not be included.

 Since the build environment is so stable and predicable, it would be great for the .zip to be reproducible, i.e. builds by different people